Stephen Miller: Foreign and domestic affairs

-In high school after the September 11 attacks, Miller wrote that he relished "the thought of watching Osama Bin Laden being riddled to death with bullets."
-In 2003, he told classmates on a bus that he supported cutting off the fingers of "Saddam Hussein and his henchmen."
+In high school after the September 11 attacks, Miller wrote that he relished "the thought of watching Osama Bin Laden being riddled to death with bullets".
 In A Sacred Oath (2022), secretary of defense Mark Esper alleged that, in a Situation Room meeting convened over an operation to kill Abu Bakr al-Baghdadi, the founder and first leader of the Islamic State, Miller suggested taking Baghdadi's head, dipping it in pig's blood, and parading it around to warn other terrorists.
 Miller denied making those remarks and referred to Esper as a "moron".

-Miller decried his high school for offering condoms to students—describing sex between minors as strictly statutory rape—and for allowing a club for homosexual students.
-In "Miller Time" for Duke University's student newspaper, The Chronicle, Miller defended the death penalty for rapists and child abusers, argued that women earn less than men because men take harder jobs, criticized "unrelenting health fascists" for lying about the health effects of tobacco, stated that Hollywood was a leftist "propaganda machine" — citing films such as Brokeback Mountain (2005) — and fed controversy over an apparent war on Christmas.
+As a columnist for Duke University's student newspaper, The Chronicle, Miller wrote on conservative themes including criticism of Hollywood and the war on Christmas.

 Miller referred to the whistleblower who revealed the call between Ukrainian president Volodymyr Zelenskyy and Trump that led to a scandal and Trump's impeachment as a partisan "saboteur".
-After Trump was found guilty in a criminal trial involving his concealment of payments made to the pornographic actress Stormy Daniels, Miller urged Republican district attorneys to initiate "every investigation they need to" and Republicans on congressional committees to leverage their "subpoena power in every way" possible to defeat "Marxism and beat these Communists."
+After Trump was found guilty in a criminal trial involving his concealment of payments made to the pornographic actress Stormy Daniels, Miller urged Republican district attorneys to initiate "every investigation they need to" and Republicans on congressional committees to leverage their "subpoena power in every way" possible to defeat "Marxism and beat these Communists".
 After Biden's son, Hunter, was convicted on firearm charges, Miller alleged that Hunter had not been charged with failing to register as a foreign agent, in reference to the Biden–Ukraine conspiracy theory, because it would implicate his father.
+Miller wrote on X that Venezuela's expropriation of investments by US oil companies was the "largest recorded theft of American wealth and property."

 Miller has alleged that voter fraud occurred in the 2016 and 2020 presidential elections.
 In February 2017, he told George Stephanopoulos on ABC News that voters had been bussed into New Hampshire, a claim rejected by state political figures and officials.
-After Trump's loss in the 2020 election, Miller appeared on Fox News to argue that an "alternate slate of electors" could ensure Trump's victory, a legally impermissible maneuver.
+After Trump's loss in the 2020 election, Miller appeared on Fox News to argue that an "alternate slate of electors" could ensure Trump's victory.

+Miller has accused India of effectively financing Russia's war in Ukraine by continuing to purchase large amounts of Russian oil.
+These remarks, made in early August 2025, represent some of the strongest criticism from the Trump administration towards India.

 Miller was critical of large social media companies banning Trump or Trump-aligned organizations following the January 6 Capitol attack.
 In September 2025, he accused judges and politicians from the Democratic Party of being responsible for the killing of Iryna Zarutska, a Ukrainian refugee who was fatally stabbed on a train in North Carolina.